mikeltobar/climate-data-analysis/README.md

 ## Intro

 In this project, some climate change data is analyzed using shell.
-Unix-specific languages such as awk or sed are used to do the needed cleaning and the calculations.
+Unix-specific languages such as awk or sed are used to do the needed cleaning and the calculations [1].

 ## Data

-The dataset used is available [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data), and it is owned by Berkeley Earth.
+The dataset used is available [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) [2], and it is owned by Berkeley Earth.
 Its license is CC BY-NC-SA 4.0.
 This is an very interesting dataset with tons of relevant information on the evolution of climate during the last 250 years (with some of the most recent years not included yet in it).

 The data has a monthly granularity, something that will be exploited in this analysis.
 It is convenient to compare how monthly means have fluctuated from the past to almost now, see where temperatures are heading, analyze the average values per month and variation per decade.
 Measurements are given in Celsius degrees.